mac-comp127/registrar-solution/README.md

     - What tests do you need to add to make sure things work?
 Are there any tricky cases where your logic might break, and that your tests should thus cover?
     - After you have that tested and working: Did you notice yourself duplicating any logic to enroll students from the waitlist?
 Is there a way to put that logic in a shared helper method so it isn't duplicated?

-- Update the Javadoc for `getWaitList()` again to make sure it describes how everything behaves.
+- Update the Javadoc for `getWaitlist()` again to make sure it describes how everything behaves.
 - Look over `RegistrarTest`.
 Are there any additional conditions you should test for?
 Imagine bugs the code could have.
 For each of those bugs, is there a test that would fail?